 Distributions – Casinos

 The first Ohio casinos opened in May 2012 in Cleveland and Toledo.
+The casino in Columbus opened in October 2012 and the casino in Cincinnati opened in February 2013.
 Each casino is required to file and remit taxes to the state of Ohio daily.
 Revenue accumulates in the Casino Tax Revenue Fund.
 By the 15th day following the end of a calendar quarter, money is transferred from the Ohio Casino Tax Revenue Fund into the following funds:

 - Fifty-one percent (51%) into the Gross Casino Revenue County Fund.
 Money is distributed quarterly from this fund to all 88 counties based upon county population.
 If the most populated city located in that county had a population over 80,000 according to the 2000 census, then that city will receive fifty percent (50%) of the county money.
 The cities receiving fifty percent (50%) of the county distribution are: Akron, Canton, Cincinnati, Cleveland, Columbus, Dayton, Toledo and Youngstown.
 The Department of Taxation remits payments directly to the counties and largest cities by the last day of the month following the end of the quarter.